anqurvanillapy/passalt/README.md

 # passalt

 Like `werkzeug.security`'s `generate_password_hash` and `check_password_hash`,
 but in Go.

-Format of generated hashes looks like this:
+The format of generated hashes is:

 ```
 sha512$salt$hash